QuarkFr/PRPs-agentic-codex-CLI/README.md

-# PRP (Product Requirement prompts)
+# PRP (Product Requirement Prompts) — Codex CLI Edition

-- A collection of prompts i use in my every day work
+- A curated set of prompts and PRP assets optimized for OpenAI Codex CLI

+> Note: This repository is dedicated to Codex CLI usage only.
+If you are looking for the open-source Codex CLI, see: https://github.com/openai/codex/

+---

+Acknowledgement and provenance
+- This repository was duplicated and adapted from: https://github.com/Wirasm/PRPs-agentic-eng
+- All credit to the original author for the methodology and materials; this fork adapts usage and tooling for Codex CLI.

 ## Video Walkthrough